Tram-One/tram-one-express/template/README.md

 # %TITLE%

-## Developement Instructions
+## Development instructions
 1. In the root directory, run `npm install` to install all the project dependencies
 2. Run `npm start` to start the dev server
 3. Navigate to http://localhost:8080 (or the url provided after running `npm start`)

-## Developement Commands
+## Development commands
-Below are a list of commands used for developement.
-The logic for all the commands are in the local `package.json`
+Below are a list of commands used for development.
+The logic for all the commands is in the local `package.json`
 - `npm start` - starts a server hosting the webapp on localhost using [webpack-serve](https://github.com/webpack-contrib/webpack-serve) and will watch for changes